Student Responsibilities & FAQ

 What are the timeline and due dates for AOSC assignments?

-These dates are available on the AOSC website.
+These due dates are available as a PDF.

 Am I required to attend all AOSC small-group sessions?